Shara L. Aranoff: Early life and education

 Originally from Framingham, Massachusetts, Aranoff is married to David Korn; they have two children and reside in Bethesda, Maryland.

-Chairman Aranoff holds a bachelor of arts degree, from the Woodrow Wilson School of Public and International Affairs at Princeton University.
+Aranoff holds a bachelor of arts degree, from the Woodrow Wilson School of Public and International Affairs at Princeton University.
 She received her J.D. from Harvard Law School.
 He attended the Graduate Institute of International Studies, in Geneva, Switzerland as a Fulbright Scholar from 1984 to 1985.